Ms. Regan Garner, Associate Director, Advisor

 A cyclist and radical feminist activist, Regan has been a Gainesville resident for over twenty years.
 She is often available to "talk town" over Krishna lunch and will happily recommend local restaurants, outdoor activities, and entertainment to anyone interested in exploring the local community.
 Students interested in getting involved with social justice organizations are also welcome to contact Regan for information about the activist community in Gainesville.

-Ms. Garner can answer questions regarding: The Honors Program, General Advising, Study Abroad, Prestigious Scholarships & Fellowships, and The Washington Center Internship.
+Ms. Garner can answer questions regarding: The Honors Program, General Advising, Study Abroad Opportunities, Prestigious Scholarships & Fellowships, Lombardi & Stamps Scholarship Programs, and the Davis United World College Program.